The Educated Dog

 WELCOME!

-Additionally, I am a Family Paws Parent Educator, specializing in preparing families with dogs for life with baby and toddlers.
+Additionally, I am a Family Paws Parent Educator, specializing in preparing families with dogs for life with babies and toddlers.
 The best time to prepare is well before the baby arrives!

 Schedule your complimentary 30 minute consultation today.